Rotational Effects on Neutrino Emission in Core-collapse Supernovae: Results

 \subsubsection{Exploring Correlations}

 Many CCSN observables rely on similar features of the supernova engine: PNS structure, accretion flow, and rotation, to name a few.
 Figure \ref{fig:corr_matrices} uses all 30 models to generate a correlation matrix to relate physical CCSN features to observables.
-The meanings of the intrinsic variables are as follows: $\xi_{1.75}$ - progenitor compactness and $J_{1.75 M_\odot}$- angular momentum of the inner $1.75 M_\odot$ at bounce.
+The meanings of the intrinsic variables are as follows: $\xi_{1.75}$ - progenitor compactness, $J_{1.75 M_\odot}$- angular momentum of the inner $1.75 M_\odot$ at bounce, and $T/|W|$ the ratio of rotational kinetic energy to magnitude of the gravitational binding energy.
 Now the observables: $N_{\rm bnce}$ - estimated number of neutrino counts from the bounce phase, $E_{\rm bnce}$ - average energy of the observed neutrinos from the bounce phase, $E_{\rm acc}$ - average energy of the observed neutrinos from the accretion phase, $N_{\rm acc}$ - estimated number of neutrinos detected during the accretion phase, $\Delta h$ - amplitude of the GW bounce signal, $\dot{f}_{\rm GW}$ - slope of the dominant GW frequency.
 The numbers in each box indicate the strength of the correlation.
 We note a variety of strong positive $(\sim 1)$ and negative correlations $(\sim -1)$.

 Following the $J_{1.75 M_\odot}$ row, focusing on the GW observables, we note many strong correlations.
 As noted above, increased rotation creates a larger PNS, lowering the dynamical frequency.
 This leaves a distinct imprint on $\dot{f}_{\rm GW}$.
-Increased rotation rate also leaves a more oblate PNS during collapse.
+An increased rotation rate also leaves a more oblate PNS during collapse.
 At bounce, the structure is deformed, increasing the GW bounce signal $\Delta h$.

 For $N_i$ variables related to neutrino counts, as rotation increases, the number of counts received decreases.
 This is justified by Figure \ref{fig:ncounts_v_j}.
 Similarly, rotation increases neutrinosphere radii into lower temperature regions.
 This lowers observed neutrino energies.
 Both features are marked by strong negative correlations with $J_{1.75 M_\odot}$.
 Because these variables are related over such a wide rotation parameter space, the neutrino and GW observables should be correlated with each other as well.
 These relations are shown in the rows above $J_{1.75 M_\odot}$.
 We encourage the community to further explore these relationships to continue extracting new features of CCSNe.